AI

-The project is divided into various phases (please see below).
-For each phase you are expected to submit the following four items:
+The project is divided into multiple phases (details below).
+For each phase, you are expected to submit the following four items:

-All of these four items will be visible to the rest of the class.
+All four items will be shared with the rest of the class.

 %%shell